rocket-pool/RPIPs/RPIPs/RPIP-42.md

   - `reduced_bond` is chosen to "sufficiently" guard against slashing or abandonment risks
 - Follow-on work was done in [discord](https://discord.com/channels/405159462932971535/1228753782402318427/1228914436924772352)
   - The plots below show `base_bond_array`=[4, 8] and `reduced_bond`=1.5.
 As we can see, MEV theft always increases yield and the impact is heightened at low commission.
 The reality is, we've seen very little of this type of behavior.
 We may have to change our approach if we see MEV theft increase or if we wish to support NO commission share under 2.5% .
-  - A moderate step would be to simply change base_bond_array to a curve that reduces MEV theft advantage at the cost of user complexity, eg `[4.2, 6.8.
+  - A moderate step would be to simply change base_bond_array to a curve that reduces MEV theft advantage in the current context (commission, MEV landscape...) at the cost of user complexity, eg `[4.2, 6.8.
 9.2.
 11.4.
 13.5.
 15.5.
 17.4]`
   - A larger step would be to pass EL rewards to NOs and charge them for the benefit.
 See eg: <https://github.com/Valdorff/rp-thoughts/tree/main/leb_safety#negative-commission-aka-assign-execution-layer-rewards-to-nos> or <https://dao.rocketpool.net/t/reimagining-large-block-theft/2146>

 | 2.5% commission                                 | 4% commission                                |